Angelo8828/hoi4-better-philippines-names/README.md

 #### Guarantees and limitations

 This mod is meant to **replace only entity names.
-I did not override the vanilla features/mechanics for the game.** For example, the Phillipines will still be a democratic puppet of the US in the 1936 and 1939 starts of the game.
-I also did not changed any of the ideas, techs and equipment count of the Philippines.
+I did not override the vanilla features/mechanics for the game.** For example, the Philippines will still be a democratic puppet of the US in the 1936 and 1939 starts of the game.
+I also did not change any of the ideas, techs, and equipment count of the Philippines.

-It's because for me, the game vanilla mechanics are already enjoyable and enough.
-It's just that the names for the Philippine entities in the game suck.
+It's because, for me, the game's vanilla mechanics are already enjoyable enough.
+It's just that the names of the Philippine entities in the game suck.

-Based from my manual testing, other nations can still be played normally while the mod is active.
+Based on my manual testing, other nations can still be played normally while the mod is active.

 I also created the mod in a way that it won't break any future DLC releases for HOI4.